You must try to visit when the October Apple Carnival is on.

 The George Hotel on the corner of the High Street puts on occasional live music, jazz, folk or rock.

-This hotel is a very elegant spot in which to dine and stay plus you’ll be in Royal quarters as Elizabeth I deigned to visit in 1573!
+One can dine and stay plus you’ll be in Royal quarters as Elizabeth I deigned to visit in 1573!

 If you decide to stay in a hotel in Royal Tunbridge Wells, Cranbrook is a pleasant 40 minutes’ drive or bus ride away.

 However, do not dismiss the welcome from the Bed and Breakfast accommodation.
-Generally in idyllic spots for enjoying the tranquillity of the countryside, not to mention the tasty breakfasts and advice from your local host, spoil yourself with the comfort of a B&B.
+Located in idyllic spots for enjoying the tranquillity of the countryside, not to mention the tasty breakfasts and advice from your local host, spoil yourself with the comfort of a B&B.

 You can find out more details about Cranbrook and the surrounding area by downloading a copy of the ‘Cranbrook Shopping & Heritage’ leaflet and ‘In and Around Cranbook’.